 If an employer/TPA/insurance carrier wants to avoid the reporting limit, the easiest method would be to shop for annuities that show a lower final payout.
 This could be detrimental to the injured employee over the long term.

 Current Medicare Beneficiaries

 However, CMS wishes to stress that this is a CMS workload review threshold and not a substantive dollar or “safe harbor” threshold.
-Medicare beneficiaries must still consider Medicare’s interests in all WC cases and ensures that Medicare is secondary to WC in such cases.
+Medicare beneficiaries must still consider Medicare’s interests in all WC cases and ensure that Medicare is secondary to WC in such cases.
 In other words, if the total settlement amount is $25,000 or less, the parties to the settlement are still required to consider Medicare’s interests.
-The recommended method to protect Medicare’s interests is to enter into a Medicare Set Aside arrangement to protect Medicare’s interests, even though CMS wi ll not review the proposal.
+The recommended method to protect Medicare’s interests is to enter into a Medicare Set Aside arrangement to protect Medicare’s interests, even though CMS will not review the proposal.

 The concern here is that even a small settlement with a Medicare beneficiary has to contain a set aside agreement.
 This may likely affect a large number of lower dollar settlements.
 This will encourage the carriers/TPAs/employers to not settle these files.

 Both the beneficiary and non-beneficiary review thresholds are subject to adjustment.
 The CMS reserves the right to modify or eliminate its review criteria if it determines that Medicare’s interests are not being protected.
 Claimants, employers, carriers, and their representatives should regularly monitor this website for changes in policies and procedures.

 This paragraph is actually what made me decide to write this article.
 The review thresholds are subject to adjustment.
 If the CMS decides their interests are not being protected in the overall Workers Comp industry, then they can modify the rules as they see fit.